meilisearch/documentation/learn/core_concepts/primary_key.md

 The primary key is a **mandatory attribute linked to a unique value** the [document id](/learn/core_concepts/documents.md#document-id).
 It is part of the [primary field](/learn/core_concepts/documents.md#primary-field).

 Each index recognizes **only one** primary key attribute.
 Once a primary key has been set for an index, it **cannot be changed anymore**.
-If no primary key is found in a document, **no documents will be stored.**
+If no primary key is found in one document, **none of the documents will be stored.**The primary key ensures that there are no identical documents in the same index.

-The primary key ensures that there are no identical documents in the same index.
+Meilisearch expects the primary to only be of type `integer` or `string`, composed of alphanumeric characters `a-z A-Z 0-9`, hyphens `-` and underscores `_`.

 ## Setting the primary key